datacamp-content-public/courses-intro-to-python-beta/chapter1.md

 xp: 100
 ```

 Apart from simple data types, Python also has some complex data types which serve as "containers" for simple data types.
-They are:
-1. Lists
-2. Tuples
-3. Dictionaries
+For example, lists

 Lists are like vectors in R, or arrays in other languages.
 A list is a collection which is **changeable**.
 In Python lists are written with squared brackets.`[]`.
 They can contain elements of different types.
 ```